 In fact, according to a study by Harvard Medical School, 62% of respondents described their stress level as “very or somewhat” elevated during the holidays.
 In the last few years, COVID-19 may have been adding to that stress with a host of new challenges – from deciding who fits into your festive bubble to, quite simply, worrying about the virus itself.

 With that in mind, we’ve pulled together six reminders for those battling Christmas stress this year.
 The overriding message?
 Find moments of peace where possible.
 This year, we all deserve a mental break.

 1. Schedule in Self-Care

 Self-care can sometimes sound like a social media buzzword, but the soothing impact of taking time for yourself can not be understated.
 It doesn’t have to mean investing in pricey meditation subscriptions or trips to a spa.
-Oftentimes, it can be as simple as taking your vitamins or scheduling in downtime.
+Oftentimes, it can be as simple as taking your CBD, vitamins or scheduling in downtime.
 Showing yourself these small acts of kindness can have a big impact on your mood, so make sure there’s time in your festive break for a real break.
-We have plenty of self-care ideas to get you started, as well as a Self-Care Kit full of CBD essentials.
+We have plenty of self-care ideas to get you started.

 2. Ask Others for Help

 There’s always one person who shoulders much of the Christmas planning and stress.
 Perhaps it’s you who takes on the role of head present buyer, go-to wrapper, food shopper, cook and peacekeeper.
 Quickly, these tasks become tradition, and you find yourself working solo every year.
 This year?
-Ask for help from your bubble.
+Ask for help from your friends and family.
 You may even find they enjoy getting more involved.